TimShi/s3_video/README.md

 ## Setting Up
   - In order for s3video to work with AWS web services, create API credentials that have sufficient permissions.
 Rename the custom_template.properties file to custom.properties.
 Put the key and secret into the custom.properties file.
+  - Fill in the value for the other properties.

 The following permission is required, attach this policy to your user.
 Replace account-id with your account id.
+Replace aws-s3-bucket-in-name and aws-s3-bucket-out-name with the corresponding values you put in the properties file.

   - s3
   - cloudfront